Tuesday, October 29, 2024

 Yesterday was a day different and energizing, after many that left me rundown and feeling useless as an educator.
 Many days of feeling no matter what I did, no matter the hours of outside the classroom planning, printing, organizing and setting up- my students went through the motions but didn't appreciate anything.
 At least that is what it appeared to me as an educator.
 I stopped, I listened and I struck up conversations with my students who rarely connect with me.
 I asked questions- open ended provoking questions- showing my interest in anything about them- and low and behold- they responded.

 I learned some students want to be pilots.
 Some have massive fish tanks, some tarantula's or lizards.
 I learned why some love to wear bows in their hair, or colorful bowties.
 I discovered that some have stuffed animals or talismans kept in their pockets.
 I had so many conversations with so many students- I felt energized, and sad that in a week my classes will change again, and be reborn with new students crossing the threshold of my classroom.
 I figured out an important detail about me- as much as students can be hard to get to know, I am too sometimes.
 I take awhile to open up and really relax.
-With only 4 weeks in a course, it can cause me to feel disconnected.
+With only 22 days in a course (if were lucky), it can cause me to feel disconnected.

 We expect to see it instantly, our impact.
 But most often it builds, it might be all that you get- a quick smile, collaborative discourse, the vibration of learning.
 Not a thank you or even assignments being turned in, that shine and show interest.
 But you made an impact, subtle or loud and colorful- one that they carry with them.
 High schoolers tend to take a lot longer to warm up to us too, they move so much during the year from teacher to teacher, that they are often reserved.
 Even with my energetic personality, they stay reserved.
 But I need to keep at it- eventually it leads to a day where I feel like an educator again.